mgijax/autolittriage/Readme.txt

     (in addition to papers that have not yet been chosen).
     SO subtracting these removes a lot of papers that truly have been selected by curators.
-    Perhaps: "not discard & current status is not Rejected and some previous status was chosen, indexed, full-coded by a non-pm2geneload user".
+    Instead: "not discard & current status is not Rejected and some previous status was chosen, indexed, full-coded by a non-pm2geneload user (actually chosen covers all the references).
 This is what I'll implement.
-But I don't think I can get this info from the PWI to verify
+    Can get this from PWI by querying current status and status history

     ASIDE: as I look at these counts & SQL carefully, I think the sql to build the discard/keep sample sets is off too.
 Hopefully, these errors only resulted in my missing some samples that could accurately been called as a discard/keep.
     But will need some more pondering

+Aug 20, 2019
+    Finished sdGetGroupRefs.py last week.
+Lots of refactoring from original sdGetRaw.py.
+Could/should merge sdGetRaw into the other at some point.
+    Reworked sdBuilt2Fig.sh, sdBuild3Pre.sh, sdBuild4Split.sh to optionally handle
+    files for curation group selected/not in addition to discard/keep.

+    Running RF
+    On tumor: Overfit:
+    ### Metrics: Training Set
+	       precision    recall  f1-score   support
+    Train keep       0.88      0.91      0.90     18581

+    ### Metrics: Test Set
+	       precision    recall  f1-score   support
+    Test  keep       0.65      0.77      0.70      1486

+    On gxd: Overfit:
+    ### Metrics: Training Set
+	       precision    recall  f1-score   support
+    Train keep       0.95      0.92      0.93     33615

+    ### Metrics: Test Set
+	       precision    recall  f1-score   support
+    Test  keep       0.79      0.77      0.78      2518

+    Not too awesome.

+    Thoughts on what to do if going straight to secondary triage doesn't work well for a particular group:
+    1) run discard/keep (primary) first.
+Anything that is keep, run through 2ndary triage report and select those.
+	Would need to script this to compute P, R, NPV
+    2) run discard/keep first.
+Train a model for selection by the group only on the keeps.
+See how that works.
+The 2nd model doesn't have to learn anything about discards.
+Would have more balanced training sets since discard is 60% of refs.